charlyalizadeh/TicTacChess/README.md

 Ghost column
 ```

-So in order to use board with a ghost column we need to take size above 16 bits integer which is 32 bits integer, here an exemple:
+So in order to use board with a ghost column we need to take the size above 16 bits integer which is 32 bits integer, here an exemple:

 ```
  ┏━━━┳━━━┳━━━┳━━━┓